Written by: Natalia Brown

-Leading up to the big night on the 31st, Halloween is known to be the most wasteful holiday celebrated in the United States.
-Since nothing makes my skin crawl like unnecessary plastic waste, I thought I’d share share some earth-conscious, low-waste tips that could inspire you to reduce your impact without having to compromise on your spooky celebration.
+Halloween is considered among the most wasteful holidays celebrated in the United States!
+Since nothing makes our skin crawl like avoidable plastic pollution, the DFO team has complied a list of festive low-waste tips.
+We hope that this resource will inspire you to try out environmentally friendly actions without having to compromise on your spooky celebration.

-Plan out your decorations with a fall harvest theme; think gourds, pumpkins, leaves, branches, hay and reusable wicker baskets!
+Plan your decorations with a fall harvest theme!
+Think gourds, pumpkins, leaves, branches, hay, and wicker baskets.
+If you don’t have any of these items on hand indoors, get some creative inspiration (and supplies) from outdoors!
 Autumn flora provide some of the most effortless, accessible decorations that can elevate the festivity of any space.

-→ If you do some jack-o-lantern carving; be sure to save and roast the pumpkin seeds for some waste-diverting munchies!
+→ If you decide to carve jack-o-lanterns, save and roast the pumpkin seeds for some waste-diverting munchies!

 → If using edible food for indoor décor, re-purpose arrangements for a scrumptious meal after celebrating.
 You can whip up your very own take on a pumpkin-spiced latte, hearty seasonal scones, fall-inspired hummus, pumpkin and legume curry, or my personal favorite roasted side dish … the possibilities are endless!